Summer workshops |

 No pressure, but ... |

-This is a great way for anyone to gain first-hand experience of singing great works from scratch under Ian Clarke’s expert guidance, and, if you like the experience, you might subsequently join us for other events.
-The day is always absorbing, with concentrated rehearsals morning and afternoon, BYO lunch, tea and homemade cakes provided before the performance and an optional, convivial supper afterwards, which everyone enjoys attending.
+This is a great way to gain first-hand experience of singing great works from scratch under Ian Clarke’s expert guidance, and, if you like the experience, you might subsequently join us for other events.
+The day is always absorbing, with concentrated rehearsals morning and afternoon.
+Tea, coffee, biscuits and homemade cakes provided during the day.
+Bring your own lunch, then after the performance there is an optional, convivial supper, which is always enjoyable.
 There is even a plant stall at the event and it’s a very friendly affair all round.
 A typical timetable is to start gathering on a Sunday at 9.30 in Old village hall, to start singing at 10.00 and aiming at a performance at 5.30 and supper (with bar) afterwards.
 A charge is made for singers for the event, with separate charges for the supper.
 Friends and family are welcome to attend the performance for free, and the supper if they buy tickets.
-Please have a look at what we did in previous events. |
+Our previous events are listed here. |

 Our concerts are expensive, because we have to pay for soloists.
 Obviously we try hard to sell enough tickets to cover the cost, but frequently we don't, and they run at a loss.